-- If you are not currently enrolled at SCC complete an application to the college.
+- 1. Complete an application (if not currently enrolled).
 Designate Physical Therapist Assistant AAS Degree (A45620) as the program of interest.
 If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - 2.
 Be a high school graduate or have earned a high school equivalency diploma (GED).
 Exception: current high school students - 3.
 Submit official copies of all transcripts (high school and college).
 Transcripts must be sent directly from the institution.
 It is the responsibility of the applicant to ensure that all necessary records are sent to the Admissions Office. - 4.
-Have a cumulative grade point average of 2.75 or higher on a 4.0 scale on the most recent academic transcript with ten semester hours completed excluding developmental courses. - Meet the Southwestern Community College Placement Test requirement.
+Have a cumulative grade point average of 2.75 or higher on a 4.0 scale on the most recent academic transcript with ten semester hours completed excluding developmental courses. - 5.
+Meet the Southwestern Community College Placement Test requirement.
 This may be met by one of the following methods: - a.
 Take and pass the basic components of the Computerized Placement Test.
 These consist of algebra, arithmetic, reading comprehension, grammar and basic computer skills.
 The test is administered several times each week on the Jackson and Macon Campuses and is free of charge.
 To schedule a test session, contact Testing Services at ext.
 4332.
 If you do not pass the basic components of the placement test, you must enroll in and successfully complete the appropriate developmental coursework prior to the program deadline.
 If you are unsuccessful in achieving the appropriate cut-off scores in any component of the test, please see the academic retest policy. - b.
 Appropriate SAT or ACT scores and successful completion of high school or college computer literacy course within the past six years.
 See admissions section for additional details. - c.
 Provide an official high school transcript indicating graduation within the last five years with a minimum unweighted GPA of 2.6 and completion of a "fourth math" beyond Algebra II. - d.
 Successful completion of a college-level math, English and computer literacy course.

-- 6. Complete a process of professional investigation in physical therapy.
-The investigation process includes both direct clinical observation and internet based research.
-The process should help the candidate be better prepared and gain an improved understanding of the profession to include: the rigor and cost of the professional education process, the roles of the different physical therapy professionals, the concept of the health care team, and the rehabilitation process.
-Each applicant should contact the PTA program coordinator for details and necessary documents to complete the investigative process. - 7.
+- 6. Professional Investigation: Each applicant should contact the PTA program coordinator for details and necessary documents to complete the investigative process.
+The process includes both direct clinical observation and internet based career investigation and profession-based research.
+This investigation process is designed to match each candidate to the profession of physical therapy and prepare for the rigor and cost of the professional education process. - 7.
 Must take ATI TEAS Allied Health Exam.
 Details for testing dates and times can be secured from the Advisor.
-This is not a pass or fail test.
 It is used to measure your potential to be successful in the program.
-You may take the test one time per annual application period. - 8.
-Complete ACA 111 (or equivalent course) with a grade of "C" or better (CIS 110 is recommended for students who have not had experience with a word processing application [e.g., Microsoft Office]). - Contact the program coordinator for information about the selective admissions process.
+You may take the test one time per annual application period.
+A minimal score of 60 is required.
+The ATI TEAS Exam may be taken twice in an academic year but must be taken at least 30 days apart. - 8.
+Complete ACA 111 (or equivalent course) with a grade of "C" or better. - 9.
+Contact the program coordinator for information about the selective admissions process.